 Mariana Boletta, Acting Executive Director, Web of Science, Clarivate Analytics

 We are all familiar with the most influential indexing services in academic publishing, including Web of Science and the Impact Factor as well as PubMed/MEDLINE, which indexes reputable research in life sciences and biomedical fields, but what about newly advancing indexing services that are driving fields forward?
-This session will not only cover the ever-advancing influence of the Impact Factor, but also delve into how other metrics and resources (Google Scholar, Scopus, h-Indexes, and more) are advancing the legitimacy of the scientific record across the globe.
+This session covers not only the ever-advancing influence of the Impact Factor, but also delves into how other metrics and resources (Google Scholar, Scopus, h-Indexes, and more) are advancing the legitimacy of the scientific record across the globe.

 Elizabeth Lorbeer, Chair, Department of Medical Library, Western Michigan School of Medicine

 Ann Michael, Chief Digital Officer, PLoS and Past President, SSP

 Dr. Stephen Gonsalves, Health Scientist Administrator, Office of Research Integrity